The Tree of Awakening

-550 BCE – Siddhartha Gautama, was born in India to a Warrior King who sheltered him from the world.
-One day he left the palace and saw an old man, an ill man, a dead man, and a suffering man.
-He became convinced that suffering was the inevitable end of life.
-He came back to the palace and renounced himself as Prince and began journeying throughout India to understand the meaning of suffering.
+550 BCE – Siddhartha Gautama, was born in India destined to become a Hindu Prince.
+His father was a warrior King who sheltered him from the hardships of life, death and war.
+Curious about the outside world, Siddhartha left the palace and saw an old man, an ill man, a dead man, and a suffering man.
+He was concerned that suffering was the inevitable end of life.
+This caused him to question why suffering existed.
+He returned to the palace and renounced himself as Prince so he could understand the meaning of suffering.

 The Four Noble Truths:

 Suffering ceases when attachment to desire ceases.

 Freedom from suffering is possible by practicing the Eightfold Path

 Around the age of 80, Buddha became weak and could no longer teach.
 His followers wanted to erect statues of him so people would remember him.
 Buddha’s request was to keep the sacred Bodhi Tree alive.
 He wanted it to help others on their personal path of awakening.